★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Common leak sources include:

-• Flat roof cracks or pooling water
+• Flat roof cracks, splits, blistering or pooling water

 • Blocked gutters forcing water under the roof covering